ertis-research/kafka-ml/README.md

     ng serve
     ```

-8. Finally, you will be able to access the Web UI with this URL: http://localhost:4200/
+8. Finally, you will be able to access the Web UI: http://localhost:4200/